rockstor/rockstor-doc/pre-install-howto/pre-install-howto.rst

 Built into the Rockstor installer (inherited from the upstream CentOS installer) is the famous `memtest86+ <http://www.memtest.org/>`_ boot option.
-This program is actually derived from the linux kernel itself, the core of the operating system that Rockstor is built on and is a boot option within the Rockstor *Troubleshooting* installer menu.
+This program is actually derived from the linux kernel itself, the core of the operating system that Rockstor is built on, and is a boot option within the Rockstor *Troubleshooting* installer menu.
+Memtest86+ is licensed under the GPL.

 First select the **Troubleshooting** menu item on the initial boot screen of the installer:-